leouieda/agu2017/README.md

 ## Notes

 I used the fonts Roboto Mono for code, Roboto for headings, and Barlow for text.
-Both can be downloaded from [Google Fonts](https://fonts.google.com/).
+All can be downloaded from [Google Fonts](https://fonts.google.com/).

 The poster was made using [Inkscape](https://inkscape.org/).
 The background image is linked in the SVG file so you'll need to have it together